-8.3.14 Hiccup Mode Current Limiting
+7.3.13 Hiccup Mode Current Limiting

-The LM25149 includes an internal hiccup-mode protection function.
+The LM5148-Q1 includes an internal hiccup-mode protection function.
 After an overload is detected, 512 cycles of cycle-by-cycle current limiting occurs.
 The 512-cycle counter is reset if four consecutive switching cycles occur without exceeding the current limit threshold.
-Once the 512-cycle counter has expired, the internal soft start is pulled low, the HO and LO driver outputs are disabled, and the 16384 counter is enabled.
+After the 512-cycle counter has expired, the internal soft start is pulled low, the HO and LO driver outputs are disabled, and the 16384 counter is enabled.
 After the counter reaches 16384, the internal soft start is enabled and the output restarts.
 The hiccup-mode current limit is disabled during soft start until the FB voltage exceeds 0.4 V.

-8.3.15 High-Side and Low-Side Gate Drivers (HO, LO)
+7.3.14 High-Side and Low-Side Gate Drivers (HO, LO)

-The LM25149 contains gate drivers and an associated high-side level shifter to drive the external N-channel power MOSFETs.
-The high-side gate driver works in conjunction with an internal bootstrap diode, D{BOOT} , and bootstrap capacitor, C{BOOT} .
-During the conduction interval of the low-side MOSFET, the SW voltage is approximately 0 V and C{BOOT} charges from VCC through the internal D{BOOT} .
-TI recommends a 0.1- μ F ceramic capacitor connected with short traces between the CBOOT and SW pins.
+The LM5148-Q1 contains gate drivers and an associated high-side level shifter to drive the external N-channel power MOSFETs.
+The high-side gate driver works in conjunction with an internal bootstrap diode D{BOOT} and bootstrap capacitor C{BOOT} .
+During the conduction interval of the low-side MOSFET, the SW voltage is approximately 0 V and CBOOT charges from VCC through the internal D{BOOT} .
+TI recommends a 0.1-μF ceramic capacitor connected with short traces between the CBOOT and SW pins.

 The LO and HO outputs are controlled with an adaptive dead-time methodology so that both outputs (HO and LO) are never on at the same time, preventing cross conduction.
-Before the LO driver output is allowed to turn on, the adaptive dead-time logic first disables HO and waits for the HO-to-SW voltage to drop below 2-V typical.
+Before the LO driver output is allowed to turn on, the adaptive dead-time logic first disables HO and waits for the HO voltage to drop below 2 V typical.
+LO is allowed to turn on after a small delay (HO fall to LO rising delay).
+Similarly, the HO turn-on is delayed until the LO voltage has dropped below 2 V. This technique makes sure of adequate dead-time for any size N-channel power MOSFET implementations, including parallel MOSFET configurations.